elephantscale/es-training-new/terraform/Z-Archive/testing-terraform-code.md

 ## End to End Strategy

 * A common end-to-end strategy is:
-  1. A persistent, production-like environment called “test” is deployed which is left running
+  1. A persistent, production-like environment called "test" is deployed which is left running
   2. Every time a change is made to the infrastructure, the end-to-end test does the following:
     - Applies the infrastructure change to the test environment
     - Runs validations against the test environment (e.g., use Selenium to test your code from the end-user's perspective) to make sure everything is working